 An X86-based computer with a 64-bit Intel/AMD CPU and hardware virtualization, on which to run the Lab exercises.
-M1/M2-based Macs are not compatible.
+M1/M2/M3-based Macs are not compatible.
 Having a laptop in class is best but not required.
-A minimum of 4GB RAM is required.
+A minimum of 4GB RAM is required, 8GB preferred.
 You will need at least 30GB of free disk space.
 If you have a non-Windows computer, that is OK, but you will need to get access to a Windows machine (physical or virtual) in order to complete the last Lab.
-A Windows virtual machine is the simplest option, but will require about 40GB of additional free disk space.
+A Windows virtual machine is the simplest option and will be provided, but will require about 40GB of additional free disk space.